CLU-MSCP/bedics/background/methods.md

 ### 2. Measurement Scales

-The distinction between nominal, ordinal, interval, ratio scales in scales of measurement is something you learned quite early in your training.
+The distinction between nominal, ordinal, interval, ratio scales in scales of measurement is something you learned quite early in your education.
 However, the importance of these scales is rarely made clear.
-The reason why these scales are important is that they will impact on how you summarize, visualize, and model (run statistics) your data.
+The reason why these scales are important is that they will impact how you summarize, visualize, and model (run statistics) your data.

-At the same time, the scale of measurement is inherently limiting.
+At the same time, the **scale of measurement is inherently limiting**.
 It will force you to think about a problem or concept in a particular way.
 A good exercise is to think about the variables in your study and consider how you might assess the same constructs on a different scale.

 **2a.
 Arbitrary Metrics**

 You should consider and review the concept of *arbitrary metrics*.
 The point here is pretty simple.
 To what extent are the variables you are measuring practical and meaningful in a way that anyone could appreciate what you're studying.
-Arbitrary metrics have the distinct benefit of speaking more to the concept of *ecological validity*.
+Arbitrary metrics have the distinct benefit of speaking more to the concept of **ecological validity**.

 As an example, people don't often appreciate a 5-point change on, for example, a self-report measure of depression.
 Instead, they often appreciate fewer days of unemployment, having a job or not having a job, number of social events attended, number of days out of bed, etc.